 Do you like to relax and read a magazine in an evening?
 If there is no local TV, and little local information, you need to keep your brain cells ticking over.
 MissionAssist volunteers are able to send out magazines for you and comics for your children.
 We may not be able to supply all titles but we will do our best.
 There is no charge for this service, but please write and thank the person who sends you the magazine.
 If you need a professional journal which is unavailable where you are, we will order it and send it regularly at your expense.

-National Trust - RSPB (Nature's Home) *2 - Idea (magazine of Evangelical Alliance) - Premier Christianity - Balance (the magazine of Diabetes UK) - Oxford Today - Oxford Physics Department newsletter - Practical Photography - The Spectator - BBC Sky at Night - Evangelical Movement of Wales (available in either Welsh or English) - Evangelical Times - Evangelicals Now
+RSPB (Nature's Home) *2 - Idea (magazine of Evangelical Alliance) - Premier Christianity - Balance (the magazine of Diabetes UK) - Oxford Today - Oxford Physics Department newsletter - The Spectator - BBC Sky at Night - Evangelical Movement of Wales (available in either Welsh or English) - Evangelical Times - Evangelicals Now - Two subscriptions of the recipients' choice - WAGS - Word for Today - Christianity - Woodland Trust

 If you know a mission worker who would like one of these magazines, please contact us.